-At the age of 21, Nancy married Tom Castellaw Jr. who was part of a Civil War regiment that surrendered and received parole in May 1865.
-He made it back to Haywood County by August 16, 1865 and married Nancy.
+At the age of 21, Nancy married Tom Castellaw who was part of a Civil War regiment that surrendered and received parole in May 1865.
+He made it back to Haywood County by August 16, 1865 when he married Nancy.

-He likely farmed in the areas of the Holly Grove and Johnson County communities and he and Nancy had nine children.
-One died at birth, two died as infants while the others lived into adulthood.
-Tom died just three months after his father on March 5, 1879 at the age of 37.
+He farmed in the areas of the Holly Grove and Johnson County communities and he and Nancy had nine children.
+One died at birth, two died as infants but the others lived into adulthood.
+Tom died on March 5, 1879 at the age of 37.

-Marriage records show a J. E. Castellaw, likely Tom’s half brother John Edward and an N. M. Castellaw marrying in 1888 so it can be assumed Nancy married him when she was 44 and he was 55.
+Marriage records show J. E. Castellaw, (Tom’s half brother John Edward) and Nancy married in 1888 when she was 44 and he was 55.

 In the early 1880s, Nancy donated one acre of land at the corner of Poplar Corner Rd. and Dr. Hess Rd. to be used for the first school in The Holly Grove community.
 Her daughter, Jennie, was the school’s first teacher.

-In the census of 1900, Nancy was a 55 year-old widow living with her daughter, Nora Hilman, who had been married for three years and Mattie Mitchel who is a 50 year-old single female from Mississippi who worked for the family.
+In the census of 1900, Nancy was a 55 year-old widow living with her daughter, Nora Hilman, who had been married for three years.
+Also in the home was Mattie Mitchel who is a 50 year-old single female from Mississippi who worked for the family.
 Nancy could read and write and owned her home without a mortgage.

 Nancy lived next door to her son Jack F. and his wife Ida and two of their children: a son, Be M who is three and Ida P. who is one.

-Next door to Jack is another of Nancy’s son’s, Bob and his wife Zula (my great grandparents) along with their children: Isaac who is four, Daniel who is one and their 4-month old daughter, Zera.
-Both Jack and Bob Castellaw farm and both rent their homes, likely from Nancy.
+Next door to Jack is another of Nancy’s son’s, Bob and his wife Zula (my great grandparents) along with their children: Isaac who was four, Daniel who was one and their 4-month-old daughter, Zera.
+Both Jack and Bob Castellaw farmed and both rented their homes, likely from Nancy.

-Castellaw Family Cemetery with the headstone of Thomas Jefferson Castellaw Jr. and Nancy Miranda Johnson Castellaw.
-Additional family members known to be burried there include children who died at birth or as infants: Charles Randell (named after his grandfather), Dora (twin of Nora), Marianna Pink, Pinky Zera, Sylvia and an unnamed infant who was the twin of Nancy and Thomas’ son, Issac.
-According to a WPA cemetery survey taken 20 Apr 1939, the cemetery was established by the Castellaws about 1860 and, in 1839, contained 25-50 graves on a quarter acre.
+The Castellaw Family Cemetery on Poplar Corner Road in Haywood County includes the headstone of Thomas Jefferson Castellaw Jr. and Nancy M. Johnson Castellaw.
+Additional family members known to be buried there include children who died at birth or as infants: Charles Randell (named after his grandfather), Dora (twin of Nora), Marianna Pink, Pinky Zera, Sylvia and an unnamed infant who was the twin of Nancy and Thomas’ son, Issac.
+According to a WPA cemetery survey taken April 20, 1939, the cemetery was established by the Castellaw family about 1860 and as of 1939 it was thought to include 25-50 graves on a quarter acre.

-Nancy died on January 8, 1921 and is buried next to Tom in a small family cemetery that is off Poplar Corner Rd.
+Nancy died on January 8, 1921 and was buried next to Tom in a small family cemetery that is off Poplar Corner Road.